 The CARES Act included provisions for retirement savings.
 Individuals under 59½ could withdraw up to $100,000 without paying penalties if impacted by COVID-19, and they could spread out the tax impact over three years.
 The legislation also waived Required Minimum Distributions for 2020 and allowed savers to reverse any distributions already taken.

 RMDs came back in force for 2021, although the rules had previously changed to raise the age for mandatory withdrawals to 72, up from 70½.
 New legislation going through Congress in 2022 that has strongly bipartisan support would increase the age for RMDs in phased-in steps up to age 75 by 2033.
 It also increases the limits on catch-up contributions for those ages 62 to 64 to $10,000 a year after an increase of $6,500 in 2021.
 Those limits will be indexed to inflation starting in 2024, as will catch-up contributions of people ages 50 and over.

 NEA Member Benefits and our partners are here to help

-If you currently participate in some of our member benefits programs, you may be able to get assistance with your bills now.
+If you currently participate in some of our member benefits programs, you may be able to get assistance with your bills.
 Check our Member Assistance Program Partner Assistance Information to find details and contact information.

 Use our Job Layoff Checklist for Public-School Employees to help you gather the information you need and hunt for a new job in education or a related field.

 If you need additional assistance from us directly, please contact our Member Advocacy Center.
-You can call (800) 637-4636 or email at email@example.com with questions about our products or services.
-We’re available Monday-Friday, 9 a.m. to 5 p.m.
+You can call (800) 637-4636 or email at email@example.com or chat with us to ask questions about our products or services.
+We’re available Monday-Friday, 8 a.m. to 8 p.m.
 ET, and Saturday, 9 a.m. to 1 p.m.
 ET.